 A bootable USB flash drive serves as a gateway to the WinPE or Linux environment, facilitating tasks such as deploying Windows Server essentials.
-However, as needs evolve or issues arise, you might find yourself seeking to format the bootable drive.
-Whether it's for erasing data, changing the file system, or eliminating viruses or malware, this guide will walk you through the process of formatting a bootable USB step by step.
+However, as needs evolve or issues arise, you might find yourself seeking to format the flash drive.
+Whether it's for erasing data, changing the file system, or eliminating viruses or malware, this guide will walk you through the process of how to format a USB step by step.
 Let's get started.

 In this article

 Method 1: Format a Bootable USB With CMD

 The Command Prompt, often abbreviated as CMD, is a powerful text-based interface that allows you to interact with your computer's operating system through a series of typed commands.
 Specifically, Diskpart is a valuable utility that operates within the Command Prompt to manage disks and partitions.
 It provides a direct way to execute various tasks, from simple operations like navigating folders to more advanced tasks like system configuration.
 When it comes to formatting a bootable USB, this tool comes in handy.

 To format a bootable USB on Win 10/11 using Diskpart, follow the instructions below:

 - Launch the Run Windows by using Windows + R keyboard shortcut.